Find Affordable College Courses

 Check out the online other communications programs at these schools if you want to attend one of the most popular in the United States.

-Our analysis found Harrisburg Area Community College to be the most popular school for communication and journalism (other) students who want to pursue an online degree in the United States.
-Located in the small city of Harrisburg, HACC is a public college with a fairly large student population.
+Our 2023 rankings named Harrisburg Area Community College the most popular online school in the United States for communication and journalism (other) students.
+Located in the city of Harrisburg, HACC is a public school with a fairly large student population.

 On average, other communications graduates from HACC take out $17,500 in student loans while working on their degree.